-- Le Languedoc Bistro: "Order a dirty martini and cap it with an ice cream sundae.
+"Order a dirty martini and cap it with an ice cream sundae.
 Thank me later," Rollins says of this restaurant downtown known for its elegant atmosphere and French-inspired fare.

-- The Brotherhood of Thieves: "Steeped in photography by locals, hit the new Notch Whiskey Bar upstairs and then ask for the sushi menu," says Rollins.
+"Steeped in photography by locals, hit the new Notch Whiskey Bar upstairs and then ask for the sushi menu," says Rollins.
 Other can't-miss items at this Broad Street institution: Anything with lobster in it, the buffalo caesar salad, and the cheesesteak egg rolls.

-- The Nautilus: "Eat and drink everything!"
-Rollins recommends.
-Go for the intimate atmosphere and stay for the exquisite small plates, perfect for two.
+"Eat and drink everything!"
+Rollins recommends of The Nautilus.
+Go for the intimate, moody atmosphere and stay for the exquisite small plates, perfect for two.

-- 167 Raw: One of her all-time favorite meals, Rollins suggests grabbing fish tacos, the tuna burger, or lobster rolls from the food truck and camping out at the beach for a Nantucket sunset.
+One of her all-time favorite meals, Rollins suggests grabbing fish tacos, the tuna burger, or lobster rolls from this food truck and setting up a blanket at Cisco beach for a Nantucket sunset.

 "Sit outside on the harbor and walk the wharf before or after dinner.
 All their food is reliably excellent!" says Rollins.
 Known as one of the island's dining hotspots, we recommend booking your reservation well in advance.